-Water sampling for chemical analysis have been done at several occasions, see Table 7.
-Each one of them may have an short-lived effect on the hydrostatic pressure in the rockmass.
+Water sampling for chemical analysis have been done at several occasions, see Table A11-7.
+Each one of them may have a short-lived effect on the hydrostatic pressure in the rock mass.
 In some cases the flowing of a section continued for several days and the following pressure response is clearly shown in the subsequent plot.

-Table 7.
+Table A11-7.
 Water sampling dates in boreholes close to the Prototype Repository.
 Start and stop of times are for the flowing of the section.